How To Write The Best Kissing Scene (Tips, Expressions & Examples For Writers)

 Both Carl’s and Lucy’s perspectives are being described, so you can safely move between the emotions of your characters as long as the transition is smooth and you don’t make it read like a table tennis match.

 The secret when it comes to writing a kissing scene is in the word-building, the flow, the cascading of emotions and chain reactions which trigger feelings, inner turmoil and realization.
-There are tons of ways to describe kissing, these are only a few examples.
+There are tons of ways to describe kissing in writing, these are only a few examples.

 A kiss can be: fervent, fierce, fiery, brief, bruising, burning, deep, delicate, delicious, demanding, desperate, gentle, hearty, heated, hungry, innocent, intense, intimate, lingering, long, passionate, possessive, scorching, searing, secret, sensual, silent, sloppy, slow, stolen, sudden, sweet, swift, tender, tentative, thorough, toe-curling, thrilling;